altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "C::Everyone has this?"
 *The chemist looked around the room again*
 ~His eyes landed on the fish-man~
-"W::It's wilbert."
+"W::It's Wilbert."
 *Wilbert held out his hand*
-~It was a fin attached to an arm, it reminded Kent of an folding fan~ *The chemist gingerly shook wilber's hand* "FL__F::Apparently yes, everyone. now:"
+~It was a fin attached to an arm, it reminded Kent of an folding fan~ *The chemist gingerly shook Wilber's hand* "FL__F::Apparently yes, everyone. now:"
 *Flanagan leaned in*
 "FL__F::Alice Glass made this.